Toggle: English / Spanish

 The pancreas is an organ located behind the stomach.
 It produces chemicals (called enzymes) needed to digest food.
 It also produces the hormones insulin and glucagon.

-The cyst happens when the ducts (tubes) in the pancreas are damaged by the inflammation or swelling that occurs during pancreatitis.
+The cyst happens when the ducts (tubes) in the pancreas are damaged and fluid with enzymes cannot drain.

 Symptoms can occur within days to months after an attack of pancreatitis, and include:

 - Constant pain or deep ache in the abdomen, which may also be felt in the back